-International ASET Inc. is proud to present Dr. Lixin Cheng as the Congress Chair for the 5th World Congress on Momentum, Heat and Mass Transfer (MHMT'20).
+International ASET Inc. is proud to present Dr. Lixin Cheng and Dr. Tassos G. Karayiannis as the Congress Chair - Congress Co-Chair for the 8th World Congress on Momentum, Heat and Mass Transfer (MHMT'23).

 Sheffield Hallam University, UK